K&J Magnetics mascot, Joe Magneato

 If you have a different model phone, you may need to experiment a little.
 With the magnetic sensor located in a different position, you might need to change the location or size of the magnets.
 In general, we found the successful operation of the switch to be less than 100%.
 Some of us had a harder time getting it to work than others.

 You can build your own cardboard using the plans online.
 You just need the lenses and magnets.
 We bought the lenses on Amazon, using the link Google suggested.
-For magnets, you can get both magnets from us at www.kjmagnetics.com.
+All magnets can be purchased through our website.

 A number of places have kits made up to save you the trouble of cutting the cardboard, typically in the $20-$25 range.